Five cold hard truths about parenting on snow days

-As the country is currently in the grips of SNOWMAGEDDON, aka the Beast from the East aka Storm Emma aka alll the weather from the past fifty winters all come at once, what better subject is there than snow days?
+As the country is currently in the grips of SNOWMAGEDDON, aka the Beast from the East aka Storm Emma aka alll the weather from the past fifty winters all come at once, what better subject is there than parenting on snow days?

 (Seriously, has anyone talked about nothing else all week?
 Apart from World Book Day, of course).